After bailout, Ireland goes back to building houses

 Nationwide, applications for planning permission have dropped 6 percent so far this year from last and the number of works started have dropped by 10 percent.
 But applications in Dublin and nearby rose by up to 12 percent, according to Link2Plans, which compiles data from filings.

-Ireland’s real estate investment trust, Green REIT (GN1.I), jumped in last week and spent 178 million euros on office blocks and retail developments mainly in Dublin.
+Ireland’s real estate investment trust, Green REIT, jumped in last week and spent 178 million euros on office blocks and retail developments mainly in Dublin.

 “It’s hotting up and the residential development is coming through,” said Link2Plans managing director Danny O‘Shea.
 “Some people have money and it’s just a case of getting them to loosen the purse strings and get things moving again.”

-The anticipated pickup would benefit builders and suppliers such as CRH (CRH.I), Grafton GRF_u.L or Kingspan (KSP.I), who have cut exposure to Ireland since the burst housing bubble pushed it to seek a bailout in 2010.
+The anticipated pickup would benefit builders and suppliers such as CRH, Grafton or Kingspan, who have cut exposure to Ireland since the burst housing bubble pushed it to seek a bailout in 2010.

 Recovery is expected to be slow, but sustained - far from the uncontrolled boom in the years running up to 2007.
 Mortgage lending is scarce, hundreds of thousands of people owe more money than their property is worth and nearly 13 percent of existing loans are in arrears for more than 90 days.